Summary

 The European gas crisis continues to shock us all - even those of us who have been preparing for some time.
 Living in the UK, European gas stocks are about the best hedge one can have against soaring utility bills over the winter, and very few people have any significant exposure, not helped by ESG mandates underweighting fossil fuels in portfolios.

 In June to July, I switched from Tellurian (TELL), an LNG company which is building an export terminal, to Vermilion Energy (NYSE:VET) (TSX:VET:CA), when I saw how well-positioned it was to cash in on today's nosebleed prices and how it compared on valuation.
-I continued loading up on shares throughout the June-July dip and also bough January calls.
+I continued loading up on shares throughout the June-July dip and also bought January calls.
 A somewhat under-the-radar company, Vermilion is an internationally diversified Canadian oil and gas producer with assets in North America, Europe and Australia.
 European gas accounts for ~23% of 2022 production.
 It has a ~C$6.3bn market cap and ~C$1.6bn in net debt.

 The case for the stock is its free cash flow (FCF) yield.
 The company's beginning-of-August estimate was that it could make its entire market cap in FCF between 2022 and 2024.

 Believe it or not, my numbers suggest this was actually under-selling it somewhat, and, since then, European gas (TTF) is up by some ~50%.
-Despite the recent run-up of the stock, it is arguably even better value now that it was before.
+Despite the recent run-up of the stock, it is arguably even better value now than it was before.
 The stock price appreciation does not fully reflect the move in TTF.

 At forward strip commodity pricing, a buyer of the whole company today could be left with his/her investment in cash and a debt-free company by the end of 2024.
 Due to the margin of safety that I see, the stock is my highest conviction holding and largest position.
 I believe it has a value of C$95 per share at forward strip commodity pricing.